 Organic Wine Events at the Organic Winery

-Breakfast Crush Club – Sunday 14th February
+Breakfast Crush Club – 2nd Sunday in February

-Breakfast Crush Club – Sunday 20th March
+Breakfast Crush Club – 3rd Saturday in March

 How long have you been operating Harris Organic Winery?

 We invited Duncan Harris to give some questions and answers about his venture into winemaking.
 He purchased the property in 1998.
-He has always grown organic grapes and made organic wine, however, only became certified by ACO in 2006.
+He has always grown organic grapes and made organic wine, however, only became certified in 2006.
 Prior to him purchasing the property the land had 13 years of rest as the vines were removed in 1985.
 The Baskerville property was sold by the original owners who held it from the 1920’s in approximately 1985.

 Obviously you grow organic grapes, do you grow anything else or are you a mono crop?